-- (a) At the end of each track session, be it qualifying or the actual race, all vehicles must slow down after taking the chequered flag and leave the circuit as directed by officials at the Esses bend, returning to Parc Ferme as required. - (b) At the end of your race, presentations will be carried out in accordance with championship/series regulations if time permits.
+- 15.1 At the end of each track session, be it qualifying or the actual race, all vehicles must slow down after taking the chequered flag and leave the circuit as directed by officials at the Esses bend, returning to Parc Fermé as required. - 15.2 At the end of your race, presentations will be carried out in accordance with championship/series regulations if time permits.
 Please follow instructions of race marshals etc. In the case where the presentation does not take place immediately after the race, competitors should report to the Paddock/Race Secretaries office.